British Healthcare Workers & Professionals in NW England

-If you already work in the UK Healthcare Sector, you could join our Extra Mile team, learning together to effectively share Christ with British Muslims.
+If you work in the healthcare sector in the Northwest of England or run your own business in this region, join our Extra Mile team learning together to effectively share Christ with British Muslims.

-Intentionally move into our Muslim neighbourhood in northwest England and work in the community, perhaps as a health visitor, midwifery nurse or care worker, where you are most likely to serve British Muslim families.
+Intentionally move into a British Muslim neighbourhood in this region and work in the community in a role where you are most likely to serve British Muslim families.

 You will be part of a team learning together, and demonstrating God's love in Christ.

-Self-employed business people, retail workers, school staff and other UK workers are also welcome to explore this calling.
+Retail workers, education professionals and other British workers are also welcome to explore this calling.

 Read a story about this project.